Uroš Račić

-Uroš Račić (Урош Рачић; born 17 March 1998) is a Serbian professional footballer who plays as a defensive midfielder for Primeira Liga club Braga, on loan from La Liga club Valencia, and the Serbia national team.
+Uroš Račić (Урош Рачић; born 17 March 1998) is a Serbian professional footballer who plays as a defensive midfielder for Greek Super League club Aris.
+He also plays for the Serbia national team.

 Club career

 Early years

-Born in Kraljevo, Račić started playing football in local football academies "Bambi" and "Knjaz" along with his twin brother Bogdan.
-After three years paying with Altina football school in Zemun, twins returned to home town and joined Sloga Kraljevo.
+Born in Kraljevo, Račić started playing football in local football academies Bambi and Knjaz along with his twin brother Bogdan.
+After three years paying with Altina football school in Zemun, the twins returned to hometown and joined Sloga Kraljevo.
 They also played with Sloboda Čačak before joined OFK Beograd.
-After two years he spent with youth team, Uroš was also licensed for the first team for the 2015–16 season.
-After he scored a goal for youth team in a match against Red Star Belgrade for 4:1 win, Uroš moved in opponent team with his twin brother and signed a three-year professional contract with Red Star on 13 March 2016.
+After spending two years with the youth team, Račić was promoted to the first team for the 2015–16 season.
+Upon scoring a goal in 4–1 victory against Red Star Belgrade, he moved in opponent team with his twin brother and signed a three-year professional contract with Red Star on 13 March 2016.

 Red Star Belgrade

 Račić made his debut with Red Star Belgrade on 8 May 2016 in a friendly match against Olympiacos.
 On 14 May 2016, he made his SuperLiga debut in away match against Radnik Surdulica, coming on as a substitute for Aleksandar Katai.

 During the 2017 summer pre-season, Račić was presented as one of the club's top 10 youth prospects.
-On 6 July 2017, Račić made his first continental appearance for the club, in the second leg of the first qualifying round for the 2017–18 UEFA Europa League, in a 3–3 draw against Floriana.
-Račić scored his first senior goal for Red Star Belgrade in a 3−1 victory against OFK Bačka on 13 August 2017.
+On 6 July, Račić made his first continental appearance for the club, in the second leg of the first qualifying round for the 2017–18 UEFA Europa League, in a 3–3 draw against Floriana.
+Račić scored his first senior goal for Red Star Belgrade in a 3−1 victory against OFK Bačka on 13 August.
 On the last day of the 2017 summer transfer window, Račić extended his contract with Red Star to 30 June 2021.
-He also scored in a 2–1 victory over Mladost Lučani in the 14th fixture of the Serbian SuperLiga campaign.
+He also scored in a 2–1 victory against Mladost Lučani in the 14th fixture of the Serbian SuperLiga campaign.
 His goal was proclaimed goal of the week in the domestic football competition, after which he won a wristwatch as a reward.
 On 5 May 2018, Račić was fouled for a penalty kick, which was scored by Dejan Joveljić in 4–0 home victory over Spartak Subotica.
 He scored and assisted teammate Nemanja Radonjić in the last season match against Voždovac on 19 May 2018.

 Valencia

-Račić joined Valencia in the summer of 2018 in a €2.2 million transfer from Red Star Belgrade.
+Račić joined Valencia in summer 2018 for €2.2 million from Red Star Belgrade.
 On 13 June 2018, he signed a four-year contract, but was assigned to the B-team in Segunda División B. A fixed-rate clause of €100 million was inserted in his contract.

-2017–18 season

-On 4 December 2018, Račić made his debut for Valencia in a 1–0 win over CD Ebro in the Copa del Rey.
+The same year on 4 December, Račić made his debut for Valencia in a 1–0 victory against CD Ebro in the Copa del Rey.

-Loans

-On 14 January 2019, Račić was loaned to Segunda División side CD Tenerife until the end of the season.
+On 14 January 2019, Račić joined Segunda División club CD Tenerife on loan until the end of the season.
 He was then loaned to Portuguese team FC Famalicão in August 2019.